khachaturyan-1991/MSM_R/README.md

 # MSM_R
-Using Multistep Stochastic Mechanism model to fit polarization and strain kinetincs of ferroelectrics
+Using Multistep Stochastic Mechanism model to fit polarization and strain kinetincs measurments of ferroelectrics